|vessel capacity: 100L

 The efficacy of mass finishing is hinged on pressure and speed.

-The higher the speed of “rubs” or contact of the media on the parts, the faster the desired finishing results can be achieved.
+The higher the speed of “rubs” or contact of the media on the workpieces, the faster the desired finishing results can be achieved.

-Here’s how drag finishing stands tall above other finishing methods:
+Here’s how the drag finishing stays above other finishing methods:

 Workpieces are dragged at high speed inside the media mass.

-The high pressure generated by the speed, makes drag finishing work 40 times faster than other mass finishing systems.
+The high pressure generated by the speed makes drag finishing works 40 times faster than other mass finishing systems.